 Make the Most of It

 Do not make the mistake of thinking that low-impact exercise necessarily means low-intensity exercise.
-It is all about getting your heart rate up and burning fat, so the type of exercise you do ends up being less important than the intensity at which you do it.
+It is all about getting your heart rate up and burning fat, with a good pre-workout that you can find here. so the type of exercise you do ends up being less important than the intensity at which you do it.
 It’s important to start small when starting out on a new workout journey.
 Injuries usually occur in the first few weeks, as your body is still unfamiliar with the new stress, so try following these tips:

 - Choose exercises you enjoy, maybe something like swimming, yoga, stretching, etc. You’ll find it much easier to stick to the plan if you enjoy yourself, instead of dragging yourself through each step.
 Ask a friend to join you now and then, everything is fun when you’re in the company of someone close to you.

 - Keep attention on your form, so you can prevent joint issues or the like later.
 If you’re doing an exercise for the first time, try watching a video as a tutorial, ensuring you do it in the most effective way and with the least risk of injury.

 - Focus on within, not the mirror.
 Pay attention to your heart rate, and how you’re feeling rather than checking the mirror every few minutes to see whether you have Hollywood abs yet.
 Maybe refrain from setting specific goals, and instead aim for a higher heart rate, where you can feel your blood pumping through your system.